 Below are some key buying considerations that summarize the more detailed information we provide in our scooter buying advice guide.

 Whether you're using your scooter for daily commutes or recreational fun, it's important to consider the terrain and distance of your rides.
-Someone who lives in a city and has a short commute will worry less about suspension and battery range, while someone who likes to use their scooter around town all day in varying terrain will want to look for one with capable tires, suspension, and a larger battery.
-Categorizing the type of riding you intend to do will help narrow down choices and help steer you in the right direction to find the perfect scooter.
+Someone living in a city with a short commute will worry less about suspension and battery running.
+In contrast, someone who likes to use their scooter around town all day in varying terrain will want to look for one with capable tires, suspension, and a larger battery.
+Categorizing the riding you intend to do will help narrow down choices and help steer you in the right direction to find the perfect scooter.

 Well, that depends on the environment and your comfort expectations.
-If you're planning to ride on well-maintained roads, solid tires are plenty sufficient, though you'll feel feedback riding over any surface irregularities.
+If you're planning to ride on well-maintained roads, solid tires are sufficient, though you'll feel feedback riding over any surface irregularities.
 They are also highly durable.
-Conversely, air-filled (pneumatic) tires should be your go-to if you plan to ride on highly variable terrain or just prefer a supremely smooth ride.
+Conversely, air-filled (pneumatic) tires should be your go-to if you plan to ride on highly variable terrain or prefer a smooth ride.
 The smooth ride comes at a cost - the tires require maintenance and can deflate from punctures or normal wear and tear.
 However, if you opt for tubeless pneumatic tires, you won't have to worry as much about flats.
 Hybrid tires offer a nice balance between the two, providing the durability of a rubber build with the give of air-filled tires (though pneumatic tires will still feel better).
-Keep in mind that changing tubes and tires on a scooter is not that easy for most people.
+Remember that changing tubes and tires on a scooter is difficult for most people.

 Is Portability Important?